carmon/crossfailure/README.md

 crossfailure
 ============

-CrossFailure is a 2D game framework built with OpenFL and Haxe that delivers cross platform games.
+CrossFailure *was* a 2D game framework built with OpenFL and Haxe that delivers cross platform games.

+If you want to use it that way:

 Main structure is a Model-Controller framework.